cavaunpeu/willwolf.io-source/content/machine-learning/em-for-lda.md

 ## Why not maximum likelihood estimation?

 As the adage goes, computing the MLE with respect to this marginal is "hard."
-I loosely understand why.
-In any case, Bishop[^2] states:
+For one, it requires summing over an (implicitly) humongous number of configurations of latent variables $z$.
+Further, as Bishop[^2] states:

 > A key observation is that the summation over the latent variables appears inside the logarithm.
 Even if the joint distribution $p(\mathbf{X, Z}\vert\theta)$ belongs to the exponential family, the marginal distribution $p(\mathbf{X}\vert\theta)$ typically does not as a result of this summation.
 The presence of the sum prevents the logarithm from acting directly on the joint distribution, resulting in complicated expressions for the maximum likelihood solution.